ripple/opensource.ripple.com/docs/xls-94d-dynamic-mpts/reference.md

 | `MutableFlags`   | Number              | UInt32            | No        | Indicates specific fields or flags that are mutable after issuance.
 This is a bitwise combination of flags that determine mutability.
 See [MPTokenIssuanceCreate Mutable Flags](#mptokenissuancecreate-mutable-flags) |

 {% admonition type="warning" name="Warning" %}
-Only a limited set of fields and flags may be declared mutable; all other fields will remain immutable.
+Only the specified fields and flags may be declared mutable; all other fields remain immutable.
 {% /admonition %}

 ### MPTokenIssuanceCreate Mutable Flags